 1815

 Nichols Academy was founded by Amasa Nichols, a wealthy Dudley industrialist.
-Samuel Slater, “the father of cotton manufacture in the United States,” who owned mills in the nearby town of Webster, was an early benefactor.
+Early benefactors of the Academy included Samuel Slater, “the father of cotton manufacture in the United States,” who owned mills in the adjoining town of Webster, and Hezekiah Conant, another leading textile manufacturer.

 1931

-Nichols Junior College was founded on the Academy campus by James Lawson Conrad.
+Nichols Junior College of Business Administration was founded by James Lawson Conrad.

-The first junior college for men in the East, Nichols was also the first junior college in Massachusetts to grant an Associate’s degree in Business Administration.
-Nichols closed during World War II, when President Conrad was called into service.
+The first junior college exclusively for men in the East, the college also became the first junior college in Massachusetts to receive the authority to grant an associate’s degree in business administration.
+Nichols was closed during the latter part of World War II.

 1946

-Nichols Junior College was reopened by President Conrad.
+Nichols Junior College was reopened under James Conrad.

 1958

-Nichols became a four-year college and offered the degree of Bachelor of Business Administration.
-The College added four new dormitories and a new library building.
+Nichols was granted the authority to become a four-year college and to confer the degree of Bachelor of Business Administration.

 1965

-Nichols earned accreditation from the New England Association of Schools and Colleges.
+Nichols earned accreditation by the New England Association of Schools and Colleges.

 1970